http://www.com.miami.edu/

 Transfer Students

-A transfer student must complete in residence a minimum of 18 credit hours toward a Communication major or a minimum of 9 credit hours toward a Communication minor.
+The School of Communication will accept a maximum of 12 transfer credit hours toward a Communication major and a maximum of 6 transfer credit hours toward a Communication minor.
 Courses taken elsewhere in Communication or related disciplines are not automatically accepted toward a major or minor at the University of Miami.
 Students who have obtained the written approval of the appropriate department chair to use transfer credit hours to satisfy one or more requirements of that major may be required to complete additional courses in residence at the University before being admitted to that major.
 Students should consult a School of Communication advisor to determine whether the transfer of Communication courses will increase beyond 120 the total number of credit hours required for a degree.
 In general, transfer credit hours will not be accepted to satisfy requirements for any course in any major or minor at the 300-level or above.
 Student petitions to transfer credit hours will be considered on an individual basis.

 Transfer credit hours may not be used to satisfy requirements for any major or minor in Communication without the written approval of the Chair of the program concerned.